divisionind/BackpacksRemastered/README.md

 if you see any message about this in the console, it means some strings in your program are not present for whatever language it was translating at the time.__

 Also, the i18nExtractor plugin is currently licensed as "All rights reserved" to Division Industries LLC.
-You may copy or modify any code from it.
+You may not copy or modify any code from it.
 However, there is an API for creating custom translators (which you are free to do).